-To apply for scholarships available through Minot State University, complete the scholarship and awards program application.
+To apply for scholarships available through Minot State

+University, complete the scholarship and awards program application.
 Applications are available at the Financial Aid Office, Admissions Office or may be completed online at www.minotstateu.edu/finaid.
+Application deadline is February 15.

 Students interested in scholarships based on performance, such as music, theatre or athletic awards, are requested to contact the individual departments.
 Individual departments may request additional information.
-Preference will be given to students who have submitted their application by February 15 for scholarships and June 1 for Awards Programs.